Porter’s Generic Strategies explained: the theory and video

 Porter’s Generic Strategies: this article explains the Porter’s Generic Strategies by Michael Porter in a practical way.
-After reading it, you understand the core of this strategy theory.
-This article also contains an in-depth explanation video.
+It covers what the strategies are, how to apply them and how to choose the right strategy.
+It also contains an in-depth explanation video.
+Enjoy reading and watching!

 The Generic Strategies can be used to determine the direction (strategy) of your organisation.
 Michael Porter uses 4 strategies that an organisation can choose from.
 He believes that a company must choose a clear course in order to be able to beat the competition.

 Michael Porter described the theory in his 1985 book Competitive Advantage: Creating and Sustaining Superior Performance.
 The basis was formed by three strategies, namely cost leadership, differentiation and focus.
 He divided the latter into cost focus and differentiation focus.

 Porter’s Generic Strategies Video (1-Minute Skill Booster)

 Our 1-Minute Skill Booster below will help you get a quick overview on Porter’s Generic Strategies and at the end of this article you will find an in-depth video on this strategy theory.

 According to Michael Porter there are four generic strategies: